La La Anthony Says Met Gala Look Was Whipped Together in Three Days

 La La Anthony's dark and stormy, see-through 2017 Met Gala ensemble may have looked like it took years to make, but in truth, the TV personality admitted the whole creation, by Thai Nguyen Atelier, was whipped together by the designer in just three days.

 On Monday night, Anthony told E!
 News' Brad Goreski that the whole look was a collaborative effort by Nguyen, her stylist Maeve Riley and herself.
-The beauty, who opted to frost herself with Lorraine Schwartz jewelry, also admitted that the see-through beaded frock got finished right before she hit the red carpet, mentioning that the whole crew was sewing beads on right before.
+The beauty, who opted to frost herself with Lorraine Schwartz jewelry, also admitted that the see-through beaded frock got finished right before she hit the red carpet, mentioning that the whole crew was sewing beads on right before she left.

 Neilson Barnard/Getty Images

-Anthony also confessed that she's worked on her poses before she booked it to the Metropolitan Museum of Art, knowing full well she would be bombarded by cameras at the glittering event.
+Anthony also confessed that she'd worked on her poses before she booked it to the Metropolitan Museum of Art, knowing she would be bombarded by cameras at the glittering event.

 "I definitely looked in the mirror for a good five minutes" she confessed to E!
 News.
 "I knew it was going to happen."